soohojp/Phase2_Project/README.md

 As you can see, it would be best practice to begin with a grade 7 or lower house, then during a flip, rennovate the home until it is a grade 8 or higher as there are massive possible profit gains.

-# Conclusion

-Our data analysis suggests that price has a statistically significant correlation with the size of living space, closeness to water, and the region in which it is located in.
-By employing a multiple regression model with the aforementioned features, we were able to extract all of the undervalued homes from the original dataset.
-Homes that had a higher predicted price in the model than the actual price fit the criteria of undervalued homes.
-The KaPow Consulting Team recommends that our stakeholders invest in such undervalued homes, as they may have a higher potential for profit yield.
-The case study conducted at the end goes further to demonstrate how much profit could be up for grabs.